 For unquoted investments, the Manager is an involved shareholder (on behalf of the Baronsmead VCTs) and representatives of the Manager often join the investee board.
 The role of the Manager is to ensure that strategy is clear, the business plan is implementable and the management resources are in place to deliver profitable growth.
-The intention is to build on the initial platform and grow the business into an attractive target able to be either sold or floated in the medium term.
+The aim is to build on the initial platform and grow the business into an attractive target which can be sold or floated in the medium term.

 The Board believes that the Investment Manager, Livingbridge VC LLP, is performing well and have confirmed their continuing appointment.

-A more detailed explanation of how the business model is applied is provided in the Other Matters section of the Strategic Report on pages 18 to 21.
-The full investment policy can be found on page 62.
+A more detailed explanation of how the investment policy and business model are applied is provided in the Other Matters section of the Strategic Report on pages 18 to 21.
+The full investment policy can be found on page 60.